rhel-labs/learn-katacoda/pcp-intro/step1.md

 << OUTPUT ABRIDGED >>
 </pre>

-The output shows the PCP's Collector Daemon (PMCD), various Performance Metric Domain Agents (PMDAs), and logger file paths.
+The output shows the two main underlying components of PCP : __PCP's Collector Daemon (PMCD)__ which organizes, collects, manages metric information, and the __Performance Metric Domain Agents (PMDAs)__ which knows how to gather information for different services.